Accessibility statement for Get help arranging child maintenance

 Child Maintenance Service (England, Scotland and Wales)

-Monday to Friday, 9.30am to 3.30pm (excluding bank holidays) Calls to the Child Maintenance Service are free from landlines and mobiles
+Calls to the Child Maintenance Choices are free from landlines and mobiles

 If you use British or Irish sign language